Custom Scripts

 }

-Each entry in the scripts array has a single property:
+Each entry in the scripts array supports the following properties:

 | Property | Type | Required | Description |